-We maintain operations in Russia and license software and provide related services to customers in Russia and areas of Ukraine that are not under sanction.
-We had revenues of approximately \$44.6 million and \$9.9 million for fiscal 2023 and 2022, respectively, and \$7.2 million and \$10.0 million for the three months ended September 30, 2023 and 2022, respectively.
-We also had total assets of approximately \$37.8 million and \$39.7 million as of September 30, 2023 and June 30, 2023, respectively, related to operations in Russia.
-As of September 30, 2023 and June 30, 2023, respectively, we had \$37.1 million and \$36.7 million of ACV in Russia.
+We maintain limited operations in Russia and license software and provide related services to customers in Russia and areas of Ukraine that are not under sanction.
+We had revenue of approximately \$44.6 million and \$9.9 million for fiscal 2023 and 2022, respectively, and \$5.8 million and \$16.8 million for the three months ended December 31, 2023 and 2022, respectively, and \$13.0 million and \$26.8 million for the six months ended December 31, 2023 and 2022, respectively.
+We also had total assets of approximately \$35.2 million and \$39.7 million as of December 31, 2023 and June 30, 2023, respectively, related to operations in Russia.

-In February of 2022, Russia invaded Ukraine and the war between the two countries could result in more widespread conflict.
 As a result of the conflict between Russia and Ukraine, the United States, the European Union, the United Kingdom and other governments, among others, have developed coordinated sanctions and export-control measure packages.
-These packages include, comprehensive financial sanctions against major Russian banks (including SWIFT cut off); designations of individuals and entities involved in Russian military activities; additional designations of Russian individuals including but not limited to those with significant business interests and government connections; and enhanced export controls and trade sanctions targeting Russia's imports of a wide range of goods as a whole, including potentially tighter controls on exports and reexports of items previously subject to only a low level of control, stricter licensing policy with respect to issuing export licenses, and/or increased use of "end-use" controls to block or impose licensing requirements on exports.
+These packages include, comprehensive financial sanctions against major Russian banks (including SWIFT cut off); designations of individuals and entities involved in Russian military activities; additional designations of Russian individuals including but not limited to those with significant business interests and government connections; and enhanced export controls and trade sanctions targeting Russia's imports of a wide range of goods as a whole, including tighter controls on exports and reexports of items previously subject to only a low level of control, stricter licensing policy with respect to issuing export licenses, and/or increased use of "end-use" controls to block or impose licensing requirements on exports.

 We may be required to cease or suspend operations in Russia or, should the conflict or the effects of sanctions, export control measures and business restrictions worsen, we may voluntarily elect to do so.
-For example, we no longer provide engineering services to customers in Russia, which may impact our ability to renew existing contracts and provide support to those customers.
-In addition, we have limited our operations to contract renewals only with existing customers.
-While we continue to evaluate the impact, if any, of the various sanctions, export control measures and business restrictions imposed by the United States, other governments, and financial institutions on our ability to do business in Russia and areas of Ukraine that are not under sanction, maintain contracts with vendors and pay employees in Russia, and receive payment from customers in Russia and areas of Ukraine that are not under sanction, there is no assurance that we will be able to do so in the future.
+We no longer provide engineering services to customers in Russia, which may impact our ability to renew existing contracts and provide support to those customers.
+In addition, we have limited our operations in Russia to contract renewals only with existing customers.
+While we continue to evaluate the impact of the various sanctions and restrictions imposed by the United States, other governments, and financial institutions on our ability to do business in Russia and areas of Ukraine that are not under sanction, maintain contracts with vendors and pay employees in Russia, and receive payment from customers in Russia and areas of Ukraine that are not under sanction, there is no assurance that we will be able to do so in the future.
 Any disruption to, or suspension of, our business and operations in Russia would result in the loss of revenue from the business in Russia and would negatively impact our growth.
 We also may suffer reputational harm as a result of our continued operations in Russia, which may adversely impact our sales and other businesses in other countries.

-We assess our operations for potential asset impairment in accordance with our accounting practices, and are periodically evaluating the impact, if any, of the various sanctions, export controls measures and business restrictions imposed by the United States, other governments and financial institutions on our ability to do business in Russia, maintain contracts with vendors and pay employees in Russia, as well as receive payment from customers in Russia or Ukraine that are not under sanction.
+We assess our operations for potential asset impairment in accordance with our accounting practices, and are periodically evaluating the impact of the various sanctions and restrictions imposed by the United States and other governments on our ability to conduct business in Russia.
 The outcome of these assessments, which may include a write-off of our remaining assets that are related to the operations in Russia, and their potential impact on our ability to continue to conduct business to the same extent as currently conducted will depend on how the conflict evolves and on further actions that may be taken by the United States, Russia, other governments, and others.